rezozero/nuxt-starter/README.md

 - SCSS for styles
 - Typescript for scripts
 - PNPM as package manager
-- EsLint / StyleLint for linting
+- EsLint / StyleLint for linting and code formatting
-- Prettier for code formatting

 ##  Environment variables